Mujjabi/Kernel-Composition-Paper/README.md

 ### Datasets Used in the Analysis

 #### File "GrainQualityData_AmesPanel.csv" :
-Contains our raw data obtained from the NIR analysis of the inbred lines in the Ames diversity panel
+Contains our raw data obtained from the NIR analysis of the inbred lines in the Ames diversity (NCRPIS) panel.

 #### File "Wis-Rawdata.csv":
 Contains part of the raw NIR data from Renk 2021 supplimental tables, for a set of 275 common genotypes between Renk 2021 study and our study.
 This dataset contains the 275 genotypes tested in 5 environments with 2 replicatons per environment.